Tunable axial potentials for atom chip waveguides: Derivation of wire coefficients

 Eq.~(\ref{eq:cn2}) can be written as the product of two sums, by introducing the new index, $\kappa = (q-r)/2$ resulting in

 Recognizing that the second term in Eq.~(\ref{eq:cn3}) can be written as $(1+w^{2})^{-n-1}$, we can write the coefficients as

-Each of the wires contribute to all of the coefficients.
-Contributions to the magnetic field with definite party can be created using pairs of wires.
+Each of the wires contributes to all of the coefficients.
+Contributions to the magnetic field with definite parity can be created using pairs of wires.
 A pair of wires will be located at $\pm w$.
 If the current is running in the same (opposite) direction, only even (odd) terms will contribute to the potential.
-For a pair of wires, the coefficients will be larger by a factor of two, i.e. $c^{(n)} = 2 \alpha^{(n)}$.
+For a pair of wires, the coefficients will be larger by a factor of $2$, i.e., $c^{(n)} = 2 \alpha^{(n)}$.